richwps/monitor/README.md

 RichWPS-Monitor
 ===============

-A Monitoring System to monitor Web Processing Services (WPS) See the [Project Site](http://fruchuxs.github.io/RichWPS-Monitor/) for Releases and JavaDoc!
+A Monitoring System to monitor Web Processing Services (WPS).
+See the [Project Site](http://fruchuxs.github.io/RichWPS-Monitor/) for Releases and JavaDoc!

 ## Libraries and Frameworks